-Since 1994 we have conducted 72 term securitizations of automobile contracts that we originated.
-As of December 31, 2016, 18 of those securitizations are active and all but one are structured as secured financings.
-The exception is our September 2010 transaction, which is structured as a sale of the related contracts.
+Since 1994 we have conducted 76 term securitizations of automobile contracts that we originated.
+As of December 31, 2017, 18 of those securitizations are active and are structured as secured financings.
 From 1994 through April 2008 we generally utilized financial guarantees for the senior asset-backed notes issued in the securitization.
 Since September 2010 we have utilized senior subordinated structures without any financial guarantees.
 We have generally conducted our securitizations on a quarterly basis, near the end of each calendar quarter, resulting in four securitizations per calendar year.
 However, in 2015, we elected to defer what would have been our December securitization in favor of a securitization in January 2016, and since that time have generally conducted our securitizations near the beginning of each calendar quarter.